vishnudas08/iris-classification-ml/README.md

 ## 📌 Overview
-This project demonstrates a basic machine learning classification task using the Iris dataset to classify flower species based on sepal and petal measurements.
+This project demonstrates a basic machine learning classification task using the Iris dataset to classify flower species based on sepal and petal. and A machine learning web application built using **Streamlit** that predicts the species of an Iris flower based on sepal and petal measurements.

 ## ⚙️ Workflow
 - Data loading and exploration